orenwf/gcsim/README.md

 5. [How do I use GCSim?](https://github.com/orenwf/gcsim/blob/master/README.md#how-to-install-and-run-gcsim)

 ## Simulating a virtual machine using generational tracing garbage collection.
-A high level implementation of a mark-sweep garbage collector (GC) performing automatic memory management for a virtual machine.
+This program simulates a high level implementation of a mark-and-sweep garbage collector (GC) performing automatic memory management for a virtual machine.
 The GC is implemented as a generational mark-and-sweep system, with three generations in total.
 The goal of the simulation is to answer questions about how the duration and variance of pause times during garbage collection in an executing process depend on the design of the garbage collection algorithm, given some assumptions made about the distributions of frequency of object allocation in heap memory, object sizes, and object lifetimes.
 This simulation will produce results which could indicate the optimal choices for relative generation size when measuring performance in terms of total GC pause times and variance in GC pause times for a single executable task involving dynamic memory allocations.

-## A high level overview of GC
+## An overview of GC
 Broadly, garbage collection (GC) is a form of automatic memory management.
 Garbage collection is performed by a procedure which attempts to reclaim memory occupied by objects that were once dynamically allocated (during program execution, rather than prior) from a finite pool of memory (the heap) reserved by the operating system for the executing program, but are no longer in use by the program.

 ### An Object